jsdf/coffee-react/README.md

 # Coffee-React

+#### Status

+This project is seeking maintainers.
+If you are interested in becoming a maintainer [create an issue](https://github.com/jsdf/coffee-react-transform/issues).
+Pull requests will be reviewed and merged (time permitting), but this project is not currently under active development.

 Coffee-React provides a JSX-like syntax for building [React](http://facebook.github.io/react/) components with the full awesomeness of CoffeeScript.

 [Try it out](https://jsdf.github.io/coffee-react-transform/).